 Copies of the Market Code

-The credit union will make copies of the Market Code available to all members and customers.
-The credit union will also have a notice in all its branches explaining that copies of the Market Code are available.
-Where possible, the credit union will publish the Market Code on its website.
+The credit union will provide a printed copy of Market Code upon request.
+The credit union will also provide a copy of the Market Code on its website.

 The credit union is responsible for adherence to the Market Code and will designate a Compliance Officer who is accountable for the credit union’s compliance with the Market Code.
 Ultimate accountability for the credit union’s compliance with the Market Code rests with the credit union’s board of directors.